Research

 Reproducible statistical workflows.
 R, Quarto, Git, simulation studies, public repositories, and transparent research pipelines.

-Statistics education and AI-supported learning.
-Introductory statistics, Bayesian intuition, reproducible work, and the responsible use of AI assistants in mathematical and statistical learning.
+Statistics education and reproducible course systems.
+Introductory statistics, Bayesian intuition, durable public course materials, and the responsible, transparent use of AI assistants in mathematical and statistical learning.